LuisSousaRego/blog/_posts/2021-07-13-Audit-trail-in-PostgreSQL.md

 6 months or so ago I was building an app that required implementing an audit trail in a PostgreSQL database.
 At the time I had almost no experience with SQL, so I struggled a bit to find what ended up being quite a simple solution.
 During this struggle I could not find online almost any resources about what I thought was a common problem, so I'll share what I got.

 I was building a web app that would allow a small group of internal users to do CRUD like operations safely on a PostgreSQL database.
-These users had to be able to search, create, change and delete results in some of the database tables just by opening a web page, authenticating, looking through lists and clicking a few buttons buttons.
+These users had to be able to search, create, change and delete results in some of the database tables just by opening a web page, authenticating, looking through lists and clicking a few buttons.

 One fundamental requirement was an audit trail.
 The database should have a new "audit" table where all the changes made to the other tables using this web app had to be registered.
 More specifically, the state of each row before and after the change, as well as the user id of whoever was using the app.